sebazc/Balbum/README.md

 # Balbum

-Balbum is an extension developed for Chromium based browsers (Chrome and Edge).
+Balbum is an extension developed for chromium based browsers (like Chrome and Edge).
 It lets you add a description to your bookmarks, so to remember *that particular thing* you saw in *that page* that caught your attention.

 [comment]: <> (Following a few things to know about it: )